amandamata/amandamata.github.io.dev/content/en/post/queue-csharp-sqs.md

 ```
 <br/>

-Now the publisher and the consumer It's created, you can pull for messages inside the aws console, but just running the publisher and the consumer you're gonna be able to see the sending and receiving messages.
+Now that both the publisher and the consumer have been created, you have the option to pull messages directly from the AWS console.
+However, by simply running the publisher and the consumer, you will be able to observe the process of sending and receiving messages in action.
 ___

 I create this post for my studying purpose, the learnings I posted here were driven by the [Cloud Fundamentals: AWS Services for C# Developers course](https://nickchapsas.com/p/cloud-fundamentals-aws-services-for-c-developers).